 Maca can be taken with or without food, however, I find – as with any supplementation – it is best to have it with a meal (or as a meal – being that maca is a natural whole food supplement.
 Add to smoothies, baked goods, soups, hot and cold cereals, hot chocolate or matcha.

-It is safe for children, adults and the elderly.
+A maca supplement is safe for children, adults and the elderly.
 For pregnant women, it has not been shown to have any adverse effects on the body or child.
-It is best to consume is at smaller dosage (ibid).
+It is best to consume is at the smaller dosage and to consult your naturopath or nutritionist for more information (ibid).

 Braun, L., & Cohen, M. (2015).
 Herbs and Natural Supplements: An Evidence Based Guide.
 Volume 2.
 Churchill Livingstone: Chatswood: Chatswood.